betheden/hebrew-grammar/content/conjunction.rst

 Biblical Hebrew contains only one primary conjunction (the prefix וְ), but a whole family of other words also function as conjunctions.
 A conjunction is a word that shows a relationship between two different words, phrases, sentences, or even entire paragraphs.
-In Biblical Hebrew, particles and conjunctions are often combined with each other to form compound conjunctions.
+In Biblical Hebrew, :ref:`particles<particle>` and conjunctions are often combined with each other to form compound conjunctions.
 Compound conjunctions should not be considered merely as the sum of the components, but rather as a single grammatical entity with its own range